ifajul89/bistro-bliss/README.md

 ### Five features of my project

 - This project is Restaurant Management Website.
-Users can know about us, read blogs, order foods and much more stuffs with it.
+Users can know about us, read blogs, order foods and much more.

 - This web page is built with React Router DOM.
 That is why it is possible to navigate multiple routes on a single page on my website without any reload.